jvde-github/AIS-catcher/README.md

 ```
 Notice that if you want to run the webviewer (-N 8100) you need to make that available on the host system with (`-p 8100:8100`).
 To send UDP data to OpenCPN running on the host computer, you can try to find the bridge network address (`sudo docker network inspect bridge` as per [tutorials](https://www.geeksforgeeks.org/how-to-use-docker-default-bridge-networking/) and use this as UDP destination address (e.g. `-u 172.17.0.1  5077`).
 Alternatively you could use `--network host` although less desirable.
 Please consult the Docker documentation.

+An excellent Docker set-up is the [docker-shipfeeder](https://github.com/sdr-enthusiasts/docker-shipfeeder) that provides a user friendly way to
+feed various aggregators with excellent documentation and user support by the sdrenthusiasts community.

 ## Considerations

 ### A note on device sample rates